Amazon Raises made big news a few weeks ago announcing they’re increasing wages to $15 across the company, impacting up to 350,000 workers.

 The federal minimum wage is $7.25 an hour and there are currently 29 states with a minimum wage higher than that.

-Several cities have already put, or are in the process of putting in legislation that will increase their minimum wage to $15 over the next few years, including San Francisco, Seattle, Washington DC, and Los Angeles.
+Several cities have already put, or are in the process of legislation that will increase their minimum wage to $15 over the next few years, including San Francisco, Seattle, Washington DC, and Los Angeles.
 On July 1 of this year, San Francisco became the first official place to reach $15 an hour.

 Arizona, Colorado, and Maine will also incrementally increase their minimum wages to $12 an hour by 2020.